RIAS CPD

 Fiona Sinclair - Conservation Accredited Architect

-Fiona Sinclair is a Fellow of the Royal Incorporation of Architects in Scotland, a conservation-accredited architect at Advanced level, and sometime author and historian.
+Fiona is a Fellow of the Royal Incorporation of Architects in Scotland, a conservation-accredited architect at advanced level and sometime author and historian.
 She has twice been elected President of the Glasgow Institute of Architects and has been a member of the Historic Buildings Council for Scotland.
 She is the author of Scotstyle – 150 Years of Scottish Architecture; co-editor of its successor publication Scotstyle 2016; co-author of the RIAS Architectural Guide to North Clyde Estuary, and the Penguin Buildings of Scotland volumes Argyll and Bute and Lanarkshire and Renfrewshire.
-Fiona serves on the Kilallan Kirk Preservation Trust, is a Trustee of the Scottish Civic Trust, and a Director of the Formakin Estate Garden Company.
-She has worked on the care and repair of a range of historic buildings, is passionate about traditional building materials and the teaching of craft skills, frequently collaborates with design-led architectural practices who do not have conservation accreditation in-house, and is currently External Examiner for Historic Environment Scotland’s MSc in Technical Building Conservation.
+Fiona serves on the Kilallan Kirk Preservation Trust, the Alexander Thomson Society, and as a Director of the Formakin Estate Garden Company.
+She has worked on the care and repair of a range of historic buildings, including scheduled ancient monuments, churches, country houses, estate cottages, tenements, designed landscapes, two synagogues, four fountains, a railway works, medieval town house and a malt whisky distillery.
+She is passionate about traditional building materials and the teaching of craft skills, and frequently collaborates with design-led architectural practices who do not have conservation accreditation in-house.

 David Lindsay began his career in the 1980’s as a time served architectural stone carver.
 In 1990 he formed Stoneworks and setup a workshop employing a small team supplying dressed and carved stone.
 In later years, the role undertaken by the firm would change to main contractor on many historic building restoration projects.